Returns & Exchanges

 - Make sure to provide your proof of purchase – this includes the order details you received with the item or your order confirmation email.

-- Our team will then process your refund within 2-4 working days of receiving the item and send an email to let you know.
+- Our team will then process your refund within 2-4 working days of receiving the item.

 - All items to be returned must be in fully resalable condition in their original packaging.